 We might not be hardcore flag wavers every day of the year like the you-know-whos down south, but we ramp up the red and white for Canada Day… and any sort of global hockey championship.
 Can’t forget about that.

-This year I once again did a day of event hopping and checked out different community events happening.
-Everything from a neighbourhood talent show with local bands playing to smaller fireworks displays some groups had.
+This year I once again plan to event hop and check out different community happenings.
+Everything from a neighbourhood talent show with local bands playing to smaller fireworks displays.

-But much like the Games, in Manitoba on Canada Day, you never knew when O Canada would break out.
-And no matter where you were, you joined in on the singing and if you had a flag nearby you sure as heck waved it.
+But much like the Games, in Manitoba on Canada Day, you never knew when O Canada will break out.
+And no matter where you are, you join in on the singing and if you have a flag nearby you sure as heck wave it.

 We all make the country great.
 While I love having one day to celebrate Canada we need to get out of the mentality that we are only one people one day of the year.
 Why can’t we have the sense of community all year round like we have on July 1?

 The truth is, we can.
 For the most part, we choose to be humble Canadians who remain quietly patriotic about our country, which I guess is part of our charm as Canucks.
 But sometimes it sure is fun to let loose and have a party.